sfomuseum/ios-multiscreen-starter/README.md

 Very very little.
 The application's main screen has button that, when pressed, causes a message to be printed on an external display connected to the "controller" iOS device.

-This is just enough to demonstrate how to load different content on different displays and to communicate between the two.
+This is just enough to demonstrate how to load different content on different displays and to communicate between the two and between the iOS and web application layers.

 ## How does it work and what are the moving pieces?